Shilajit Guide

 How much shilajit should I take?

-Clinical studies have used 200–500mg of purified shilajit daily, typically split into two doses.
-Effectiveness depends on fulvic acid concentration — always calculate the actual fulvic acid dose rather than comparing total mg.
-The 2015 testosterone study used 250mg twice daily (500mg total) of purified shilajit.
+Clinical studies have used 200–500mg daily, typically split into two doses.
+Always calculate the actual fulvic acid dose rather than comparing total mg.
+The 2015 testosterone study used 250mg twice daily (500mg total).

 Where does the best shilajit come from?

 The highest-quality shilajit is sourced from the Himalayan mountain range at altitudes above 3,000 meters in India, Nepal, and Tibet.
-Himalayan shilajit is considered superior due to the unique geological composition and the specific ancient plant species that contributed to its formation.
-Altitude matters — higher-altitude sources have less exposure to agricultural contamination.
+Higher-altitude sources have less exposure to agricultural contamination.

 Nyum Shilajit Products